anne-urai/2017_Urai_pupil-uncertainty/README.md

 ###What to do to replicate our full analyses###

 1. Get the data and code
-  1. download and unzip the data files from <a href="http://dx.doi.org/10.6084/m9.figshare.4300043" target="_blank">FigShare</a>, and put everything in a folder called Data.
-Note that you won't need
+  1. download and unzip the data files from FigShare _http://dx.doi.org/10.6084/m9.figshare.4300043_, and put everything in a folder called Data.
+Note that you can skip the individual raw P??.zip files if you're not interested in redoing the pupil preprocessing and motion filtering.
+In that case, getting just the Processed.zip file will do.
   2. get the repository with the code from GitHub and change the name of the folder to Code.
   5. put both Code and Data in a folder called pupilUncertainty, you'll need the name of this path.